 No, Oh my God guides my people, for they knew not [the truth].

-Oh my God bring from their offspring people who pray and testify
+Oh my God brings from their offspring people who pray and testify

-And indeed you are of a great moral character.
+And indeed you are of a high moral character.
 Qur’an 68:4

-Even though justice is an objection in everything and every act in Islam, nonetheless, Islam seeks something warmer and more humane than just justice and that is ihssan, the doing of good over and above justice.
+Even though justice is an objection in everything and every action in Islam, nonetheless, Islam seeks something warmer and more humane than just fairness, and that is ihssan, the doing of good over and above equity.
 The Qur’an states:

-God commands justice, ihssan, the doing of good beyond justice,
+God commands justice, ihssan, the doing of goodness beyond justice,

-and liberality to kith and kin, and He forbids all harmful deeds,
+and liberality to kith and kin, and He forbids all destructive deeds,

 Islam favors returning good for ill and forgiving inflicted harms; it considers discrimination in color, lineage, religion or national origin as acts of corruption.
-The same is true for acts of swindle, embezzlement, slavery, and the intrusion on the rights of others.
+The same is true for deeds of deception, embezzlement, slavery, and the intrusion on the rights of others.

 come to know and cherish one another (for cooperation, not that